Summary

 Huge Scope = Less polish

 One major takeaway is that the bigger the scope, the less time you will have to polish aspects of the game.
-With the 8 weeks we had, we managed to make a content-complete demo but lacked some overall polish that could’ve enhanced the overall gameplay experience.
+With the 8 weeks we had, we managed to make a content-complete demo but lacked some overall polish and game feel that could’ve enhanced the overall gameplay experience.
 If he had 2 more weeks of development time, I think the result could’ve been much better.

 Alignment is key